Nenotriple/img-txt_viewer/README.md

 The autocomplete function requires the included "danbooru.csv" file to be located in the same folder as the script.

 # Version History

+v1.72 changes:

+- New:
+  - Now you can use the mousewheel over the displayed image to cycle through images.
+- Fixed:
+  - Escape characters `\` should now be properly handled during cleanup.

 v1.71 changes: